Mourners put wreaths on coffins of Indians mistakenly killed by security forces | Law-Order

 Mourners put wreaths on coffins of Indians mistakenly killed by security forces

+Indians outraged by the security forces' mistaken killing of 14 civilians https://www.reuters.com/world/india/killings-expose-special-powers-indian-security-forces-2021-12-06 in Nagaland state held funeral rites for the dead on Monday amid intense security and sporadic internet outages aimed at damping unrest in the remote northeastern region.

-India held funeral rites held on Monday for 14 civilians mistakenly killed by its security forces in the northeastern state of Nagaland, amid intense security and sporadic internet outages aimed at damping unrest in the remote region.
+Indians outraged by the security forces' mistaken killing of 14 civilians https://www.reuters.com/world/india/killings-expose-special-powers-indian-security-forces-2021-12-06 in Nagaland state held funeral rites for the dead on Monday amid intense security and sporadic internet outages aimed at damping unrest in the remote northeastern region.
 Security and government officials have said 13 members of the region's predominant Konyak tribe and one security trooper were killed on Saturday after the forces in the border state mistook a group of labourers for militants and opened fire.

 Another member of the tribe was killed during protests on Sunday over the killings, which has prompted the government to launch an inquiry, while police and officials ramped up patrols ahead of the last rites.
 Hundreds of mourners laid wreaths on the coffins of the dead, lined up on a playground, as the state's chief minister, Neiphiu Rio, led a mass funeral service in the district of Mon, the site of the incident.